 Debt consolidation can be a great way for some consumers to put a solid dent in their debt.
 This is because it gets all of the debt in one place, where it can be easily managed.
 You only have one payment to worry about, and one interest rate.
 Being able to concentrate your efforts can go a long way toward getting rid of debt.

 However, debt consolidation isn’t for everyone, and it’s no guarantee that you will be able to get rid of your debt effectively — especially if you fall prey to the following 3 pitfalls:

 1. Using Your Freed-Up Lines of Credit

 If you get a debt consolidation loan, the result is more freedom in terms of lines of credit.
 You paid off your credit card balances with the debt consolidation loan, so now you have fully available credit cards.

 Many consumers start using these credit cards again as soon as the debt consolidation process is complete.
 This can be a huge mistake.
-Savvy credit card use can be helpful, but you have to pay off the balances each month in order to avoid high interest charges.
+Savvy use of credit cards with 0 APR can be helpful, but you have to pay off the balances each month in order to avoid high interest charges.
 If you continue to use your credit cards and carry balances, you will rack up even more debt than you had to begin with.

 2. Failure to Change Your Spending Habits

 If you aren’t planning to completely change your spending habits, debt consolidation — in any form — isn’t going to help you.
 You need to stop thinking of debt as the problem.